JobPath

 Who fits.
 People who refuse to install anything and live entirely in the browser.
 Decent entry point to the category.
 On real interviews it's the weakest of the six.

 What it is.
-Native Windows desktop app.
+Native Windows and macOS desktop app.
 Claims 236ms response latency, a 13,000-question database, and a bot that submits 1000 applications per day to HH.ru.

 Strengths.
 Supports 16+ video-call platforms: Discord, Meet, Teams, Zoom (browser), Jitsi, Webex, VK Calls, Yandex Telemost.
 RU-localized interface, RU-tuned prompts, RU-domain question bank — clearly targeted at the Russian candidate.